IGNF/FLAIR-1/README.md

 The `flair-1-config.yml` file controls paths, hyperparameters and computing ressources.
 The file `requirement.txt` is listing used libraries for the baselines.

-You can either use :
+To launch a training/inference/metrics computation, you can either use :

 - ```
   main.py --config_file=flair-1-config.yml
   ```

--  use the `flair-one-baseline.ipynb` notebook guiding you trough data visualization, training and testing.
+-  use the `flair-one-baseline.ipynb` notebook guiding you through data visualization, training and testing steps.

 <br>